Quick overview:

 1. instructions for the Windows Update Blocker (quick)

-After downloading the Windows Update Blocker, unzip it into a directory and start it.
+After downloading the Windows Update Blocker, unpack it in a directory and start it.
 The status of the Windows Update service is displayed via an icon.

-Do you want to block automatic Windows 10 / 11 updates?
+Would you like to block automatic Windows 10 / 11 updates?

 Then select "Deactivate updates".

-The option to protect the service settings and prevent unwanted changes should also be checked.
+The option to protect the service settings and prevent unwanted changes should also be ticked.

 Then click "Apply now".